SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 In other words, load **css**, **js** and **image** files.

-Let's begin by adding the back-end logic.
+Let us begin by adding the back-end logic.

 In the "**handler**" folder add a new file "**static-files.js**".